ArkadiusN/Experimental-Performance-Evaluation-of-DDS/README.md

 #### 3.3.1 Implementation of the test harness and DDS system performance metrics in the spreadsheet
 The project was developed using RTI’s benchmarking application, together with Command Line Interface, and Microsoft Excel.
 The choice of software tools was backed by the fact that one supports the action of the next one; for instance, the benchmarking application can be executed via commands rather than by slower Visual Studio software.
 During the testing campaign that took place from the middle of August (22/08/2023) to the beginning of September (04/09/2023), the creation of the worksheet containing the data batches captured during the campaign occurred (see Appendix B).

 Based on getting acquainted with the information during the “benchmark documentation reading” (see Figure 0) stage from the 20th of July, it was feasible to perform activities to make the software ready for testing.
 The initial step was to download the crucial component, the 'Connext DDS' installation, paired with requesting a license agreement file.
 Ask for this file was done via a special form on the RTI’s page and collected with the use of an email associated with the educational organization for research or other non-commercial activities under the free trial (Real-Time Innovations, 2023).
 Once more, it had to be accompanied by the open-source Perftest 4.1 repository download and placed into the dedicated directory for simpler navigation.
 These actions were associated with going through the instructional document on this web page.
-A sub-directory, called “Binaries”, was under the release page, where the “$\color{yellow}{.zip}$” folder was downloaded with the answer to the operating system architecture and the already-in-place installation.
+A sub-directory, called “Binaries”, was under the release page, where the $\color{yellow}{.zip}$ folder was downloaded with the answer to the operating system architecture and the already-in-place installation.
 Compressed folder was extracted into the 'rtiperftest' directory so that each folder ranging from 'doc,' 'bin,' and 'resource' was placed there.

 As an additional context, it is worth mentioning that for the compilation to be done and executables to be used for tests it is often needed to set the appropriate variables or system paths.
 In this case, the actions were not limited to: